veridonia/whitepaper/Whitepaper.md

 ### 7. Conclusion

 Veridonia is an experiment in community‑driven curation.
-It introduces sortition, tiered voting, and ELO‑based reputation as alternatives to opaque engagement incentives.
-The aim is not to “fix” online discourse but to explore whether these mechanisms produce better and more trustworthy online feeds or simply different failure modes.
+By pairing sortition and tiered voting with an ELO‑based reputation, it exchanges engagement optimisation for incentives that make judgement matter: low‑quality contributions carry reputational and throttling costs, while careful, community‑aligned decisions expand a user’s influence.
+The hypothesis is straightforward: if incentives reward diligence and shared standards, the system should produce online feeds that are higher in quality and more trustworthy.

-The next step is empirical: pilot deployments and measurement under adversarial conditions.
-Key questions include capture resistance, quality of published posts and decision efficiency.
+The next step is empirical: pilot deployments, red‑team pressure, and measurement.
+We will track content quality, capture resistance, decision latency vs. accuracy, fairness of IP‑based inheritance, and the usability of the audit trail.
+Some elements (e.g., cross‑community stewards) remain open for design.

+A second question is sustainability.
+We will evaluate whether a non‑advertising model—driven by voluntary support or subscriptions—can fund operations without distorting incentives, while keeping core public‑benefit features open.

 Ultimately, Veridonia is a falsifiable proposal.
-If outcomes under real use are worse than baselines, it should be revised or abandoned; if they are better, the system may be worth iterating on.
+If outcomes under real use do not beat practical baselines—or if funding compromises the aims—it should be revised or retired.
+If they do, the system may be worth iterating on.
 We invite researchers and communities to test, critique, and adapt these ideas.

 ### References